-In 2009, as an adviser to the Office of the Mayor of Vancouver on Open Government and Open Data David helped draft the Open Motion.
-Today he advises a number of government at the local, provincial/state, national and international levels on open data and open government, helping them craft strategies as well as execute implementation plans.
+In 2009, as an adviser to the Office of the Mayor of Vancouver on Open Government and Open Data, David helped draft the Open Motion.
+He then went on to advise numerous governments at the local, provincial/state, national and international levels on open data and open government, helping them craft strategies as well as execute implementation plans.

 In addition to working with politicians and government officials, David engages programmers and citizens at the local and national level to make use of, and advocate for, more open and transparent government.
 He frequently writes and is invited to speak on how open source methodologies and open data can help make government more effective and efficient.

 He served as a negotiation advisor to a coalition of environmental government organizations during almost 2 years of negotiations with the Forestry Products Association of Canada (FPAC).
 This negotiation produced the groundbreaking Canadian Boreal Forest Agreement.
-Since the agreement’s signing David serve as a mediator and facilitator on critical implementation committees.
-More recently he trained all of Greenpeace Internationals climate change activists in America, Europe and Asia.
+Since the agreement’s signing, David has served as a mediator and facilitator on critical implementation committees.
+More recently he trained all of Greenpeace International’s climate change activists in America, Europe and Asia.

-David lives in Vancouver, British Columbia.
+David lives in Cambridge, MA.
 He completed a Bachelor of Arts in history at Queen’s University and a Master’s of International Relations at Oxford.
 He is a former Sauvé Scholar at McGill University and an Action Canada Fellow.

 David can be reached by email here.

-Below is a map of what I work on and think about – a number of friends and colleagues have found it helpful.
+Below is a map of what he works on and thinks about – a number of friends and colleagues have found it helpful.